If you can’t find the answer to your questions via the below, please contact South Eastern Hypnotherapy to discuss. Thank you for your interest.

 - Counselling Session – 60 minutes

 The number of sessions required varies from person to person.
 For some presenting issues such as phobias or general relaxation and stress relief, just a few sessions may be enough to create effective and lasting change.
-Other issues such as Mindful Eating, Eating Disorders or Anxiety and Depression will require the structure of a uniquely designed program.
+Other issues such as eating disorders and attuned eating, addictions, anxiety or depression will require the structure of a uniquely designed program.

-There is also a specific program for Quiting Smoking.
+There is also a specific program for Quit Smoking.

 All of the programs include either a work book or weekly exercises and activities.
 All of the programs include various hypnotic recordings, which are sent to you by email to conveniently download on to your computer or smart phone.